FLAK-ZOSO/Sista/docs/sista.rst

 ``border.hpp``
 ================

-This `header <https://github.com/FLAK-ZOSO/Sista/blob/main/include/sista/border.hpp>`_ contains the following class used to represent the border of a field:
+This `header <https://github.com/FLAK-ZOSO/Sista/blob/main/include/sista/border.hpp>`_ contains the following class used to represent the border of a field.

 .. code-block:: cpp